Categories

 So we learn the art of showing up.

-We smile with muscles trained by habit,
+We use muscles to smile trained by habit, rather than joy.

 .